maknetaRo/learning_javascript/README.md

 14. December 6 - finished ChoreDoor Project on Codecademy  https://github.com/maknetaRo/learning_javascript/tree/master/choreBot
 15. February 26 - came back to JavaScript for Kids chapter 9 - the DOM and jQuery (the whole chapter)
 16. February 27 - Eloquent JavaScript - chapter 1 - Values, Types and Operators and chapter 2 - Program Structure
+17. June 16 - JavaScript for Kids chapter 9 (once again) and part of chapter 10
+18. June 20 - JavaScript for Kids chapter 10 -